KsandrSkif/OniksNote/README.md

 ### What a plugin can do

 - Add commands to the editor menu.
-- Insert or modify text in the editor.
+- Insert or modify text in the editor (including the current note's `id` via `editor.getNoteId()`).
 - Create, read, update, delete notes.
+- Manage collections.
-- Show dialogs.
+- Show dialogs (`alert`, `confirm`).
 - Preprocess note text before rendering.
 - Change color, size, and outline of graph nodes and edges, and labels.
+- Read app settings.
+- Work with the system clipboard.
+- Open the system "Share" dialog.
+- Parse Markdown (plain text, structure, wiki-links, tags, headings).
+- Subscribe to app events (note created / updated / deleted / opened, collection created / deleted, plugin startup / shutdown).

 ---